Zurando/Write-Ups/README.md

-# 2025-TryHackMe-AoC
+# Write-Ups
-This folder is my writeups for TryHackMe's Advent of Cyber for 2025
+This folder is for all my write-ups